Find answers to some of the most common questions about University Facilities response to COVID-19 below.

 What about Overlook?
 How is its ventilation?

 The Overlook Corporate Center follows a similar protocol regarding ventilation.
 They are also using MERV 13 filters.
 The Overlook HVAC systems exchange the entire building air about 6 to 8 times an hour, and during the fall they are bringing in 25% to 30% outside air.
-In addition, the number of employees working in the building is much smaller than normal, further helping to reduce the risk of spreading the virus.

 How do I report ventilation concerns in my classroom or office?